logos1236/cloudaware-test/src/main/resources/static/dev/bower_components/jquery/README.md

 For information on how to get started and how to use jQuery, please see [jQuery's documentation](http://api.jquery.com/).
 For source files and issues, please visit the [jQuery repo](https://github.com/jquery/jquery).

 If upgrading, please see the [blog post for 3.4.1](https://blog.jquery.com/2019/05/01/jquery-3-4-1-triggering-focus-events-in-ie-and-finding-root-elements-in-ios-10/).
-This includes notable differences from the previous version and a more readable changelog.
+This includes notable differences from the previous versionEntity and a more readable changelog.

 ## Including jQuery